nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Methods.md

 ## 3.1 Study design and scope

-This study developed and audited a compact radial–angular representation of garment sketches.
-The analysis was geometric rather than semantic: garment-category labels and manually annotated garment parts were not used to construct or select the descriptors.
-Category information was used only to balance grouped validation folds and to stratify the final permutation procedure.
+This study develops an explicit radial–angular representation of garment-sketch geometry.
+The analysis is geometric rather than semantic: garment-category labels and manually annotated garment parts are not used to construct or select the descriptors.
+Category information is used only to balance grouped validation folds and to stratify the permutation procedure.

-The final primary representation was a provenance-locked 14-dimensional vector comprising eight radial descriptors derived directly from the magnitude of the second angular harmonic and six axial descriptors derived from its phase.
-Historical 28-dimensional feature-family assemblies, principal-component analysis, von Mises fitting, full angular-density reconstruction, and category-based feature selection were not part of the final study.
+The primary representation is a 14-dimensional vector comprising eight radial descriptors derived from the magnitude of the second angular harmonic and six axial descriptors derived from its orientation.
+No dimensionality reduction or learned embedding is used in constructing this representation.

-The analytical sequence was: (1) construct the conditional angular distribution around each sketch's intensity-weighted centroid; (2) extract the second angular harmonic over radius; (3) summarize its radial magnitude and axial orientation in the locked 14-dimensional representation; (4) audit exact algebraic relationships among harmonic quantities; (5) recover garment identities and construct identity-disjoint folds; (6) reconstruct the observed second-moment components out of fold; and (7) quantify uncertainty using garment-identity resampling and category-stratified permutation.
+The analysis proceeds in seven stages: (1) construction of the conditional angular distribution around each sketch's intensity-weighted centroid; (2) extraction of the second angular harmonic over radius; (3) reduction of its radial magnitude and axial orientation to the 14-dimensional representation; (4) verification of algebraic relationships among harmonic quantities; (5) recovery of garment identities and construction of identity-disjoint folds; (6) out-of-fold reconstruction of the observed second-harmonic Cartesian components; and (7) uncertainty estimation and association analysis at the garment-identity level.

 ## 3.2 Dataset and garment-identity reconstruction

 The analysis used all 2,300 CLO-SKET images.
 The directory structure contained 23 garment-category folders.
 Garment identity was reconstructed from the category-qualified source identifier encoded in each filename; the replicate identifier denoted the sketch associated with that source garment.
 This procedure recovered 230 garment identities, exactly 10 per category, with 9–11 sketches per identity because of irregular filename records.

 File paths were unique.
 SHA-256 hashing found no repeated raw files, and hashing of decoded pixel arrays found no repeated decoded images.
 Perceptual hashes were used only to screen candidate visually similar pairs and were not interpreted as proof of duplication or lineage.
 The recovered garment identity was therefore used as the indivisible unit for cross-validation and resampling.
-The audit did not establish that the 230 garment identities were mutually independent sampling units; population-level inference remains conditional on that assumption.
+The available metadata do not establish that the 230 recovered garment identities constitute mutually independent sampling units; population-level inference is therefore conditional on that assumption.

 ## 3.3 Polar coordinate construction